FinalAngel/dotfiles/README.md

 ![Dotfiles preview](https://raw.githubusercontent.com/finalangel/dotfiles/master/preview.png)

-🤗 &nbsp;These dotfiles help me to setup and maintain my macOS or linux installations.
+🤗 &nbsp;These dotfiles help me to set up and maintain my macOS or Linux installations.
 They intend to automate the installation and update process of, well, everything.
 Feel free to explore, copy and re-use the code to your liking.